threepointone/disto/README.md

 disto
 ---

+(this api might change)

 - strictly follows the original [flux](http://facebook.github.io/flux) architecture
 - a simple api, with no new concepts
-- stores and action creators are just functions
+- leans heavily on regular functions
 - stores have no setters or ajax / async calls
 - shorthand notation for action creators, with async function / promise support
 - [live editing experience](https://github.com/threepointone/disto-hot-loader) across action creators / stores / views